-These guidelines contain information for the Women's Leadership and Development Program (WLDP) Project Grants.
+These guidelines contain information for the Women's Leadership and Development Program - National Women's Alliances grants.

 You must read these guidelines before filling out an application.

 This document sets out:

 - the purpose of the grant program/grant opportunity - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the opportunity.